ashleylamont/discord-autorole/README.md

 `ownerId=123 token=123 docker-compose up -d` to run the deployment as a service.
 Replace Owner ID with your Discord User ID, and Token with your Discord Bot TOken retrieved from the earlier section.

+If you'd like to run the environment on an ARM architecture, you can do that with the alternative config: `ownerId=123 token=123 docker-compose up -d -f docker-compose-arm.yml`

 ## Environment Variables

 This section defines the environment variables required by the `autorole` container.
 They are set by default in the docker-compose deployment.